Adoni5/cnv_from_bam/README.md

 pre-commit run --all-files
 ```
 ## Changelog
+### v0.4.3
+### Iterative use
+* It is possible to iteratively add bam files to a continuing count.
+By passing a dictionary to iterate_bam_file, the intermediate mapping start counts are kept in this dictionary.
+This is limited to parsing files one at a time, rather than by directory.
+See example above under [iterative use.](#iterative-use)

+* Catches bug where metadata (mapped and unmapped count) for a reference sequence in a BAI or CSI file would return None, and crash the calculation.
+As this
+was used to calculate the Progress bar total, just skips the offending reference sequence, returning - for both counts.
+May mean the progress bar can have a lower total than number of reads, but won't matter to final numbers.

+* Adds Cargo tests to CI

 ### v0.4.2
 * Returns the contig names naturally sorted, rather than in random order!!
 For example `chr1, chr2, chr3...chr22,chrM,chrX,chrY`!
 Huge, will prevent some people getting repeatedly confused about expected CNV vs. Visualised and wasting an hour debugging a non existing issue.